 - Avoid using the passive voice.
 Instead of saying “They were attacked by their husband,” say, “Their husband attacked them.”

 - Instead of focusing on the actions of the victim, talk about the perpetrator’s actions.
 Instead of asking, “Why didn’t they leave?” ask, “Why didn’t he stop abusing them?”
-This framing helps present the problem in terms of the perpetrator’s choice to abuse.
+This framing helps present the problem in terms of the perpetrator’s (those who choose to harm) choice to abuse.

 - Do not focus on a victim’s clothing or their sexual history.
 Explain how doing so inappropriately blames the victim for the perpetrator’s actions.
 Do not say that the victim is “asking for it” or deserving of abuse.
 Abuse is a choice made the perpetrator; no one can provoke someone into being abusive.